117 – Desi Murphy: AKC Judge, Breeder Showcase and Grooming Tip of the Week with Allison Foley

 Listen to Episode # 107 How To Properly Bathe Your Dog for more on how to bathe properly.

-- Use your shampoo according to directions.
+- Use your shampoo according to the directions.
 It’s formulated for a reason so measure it out!

 Allison’s Conditioner Trick